Horse riding establishment licence

 - relevant training and qualification certificates

-The fee for a horse riding establishment licence is £142.
-If you are looking to renew your current licence, the fee is £96.
+The fee for a horse riding establishment licence is £145.
+If you are looking to renew your current licence, the fee is £100.
+Re-issue of a licence within the licence period due to material changes costs £20.
+Visits to check compliance will be charged at the relevant officer hourly rate in addition to the licence fee.
 You are also responsible for the cost of a veterinary inspection; approximately £100 to £300 depending on the size of your business.

 - Gov.uk: apply for a licence to operate a riding establishment